Navigation: » No topics above this level«

-Through this Enterprise mapping layer, processes in Bizagi can directly connect to other systems or applications in order to exchange business information.
+Through this feature, processes in Bizagi can directly connect to other systems or applications to exchange business information.

-It is recommended that your business processes integrate with other systems and applications based on a service oriented architecture (i.e, the possibility to call out web-based services such as RESTful or SOAP services).
+We recommend that your business processes integrate with other systems and applications using a service oriented architecture that can use web-based services such as RESTful or SOAP services.

 Integration points in processes

-Consider as an example, a Credit Request process in which such process looks up in a Credit Bureau whether or not the applicant is in a black list.
+Consider as an example a Credit Request process in which the process looks up in a Credit Bureau whether the applicant is on a black list.

-The same process eventually verifies the borrowing capacity of the applicant.
+The process eventually verifies the borrowing capacity of the applicant.

-Both the black list and the borrowing capacity are part of certain information that is managed in another system.
+Both being on the black list and the borrowing capacity are information that is managed in another system.

-When designing your processes, the activities you include in them where you know there is the need to exchange of information with another system, are referred to as integration points.
+When you design your processes, integration points are the activities you include in them where you know there is the need to exchange information with another system.

 The image above shows four integration points (Verify in black list, Import applicant information, Check borrowing capacity, and Lookup in Credit Bureau).

-BPMN Service Tasks are identified visually by a gear icon located at the upper left corner:
+BPMN Service Tasks are identified visually in the flowchart by a gear icon located at the upper left corner:

 Integration best practice

-For application integration, best practices in terms of interoperability and maintainability dictate that you should integrate with other systems and applications via web services (i.e, service-oriented architectures).
+For application integration, best practices for interoperability and maintainability dictate that you integrate with other systems and applications via web services (i.e, service-oriented architectures).

-For this, ensure that web services are available for those systems and applications you wish to integrate with Bizagi PaaS, while making sure that such services are accessible through the internet (i.e, have a public endpoint) and follow best security practices.
+For this, ensure that web services are available for those systems and applications you wish to integrate with Automation Service, and make sure that the services are accessible through the internet (have a public endpoint) and follow best security practices.

-Once you ensure this, invoking web services is easily done in Bizagi without the need of coding.
+Once you ensure this, it is easy to invoke web services in Bizagi without any coding.

-As a general recommendation, in order to implement best security practices for your web services, you may rely on different industry-standard ways to secure them from unintentional or malicious outside access, such as:
+To implement best security practices for your web services, you can rely on different industry-standard ways to secure them from unintentional or malicious outside access, by:

-•Using a proxy: This means not allowing direct external access to your services (e.g, by relying on a DMZ, port forwarding mechanisms, etc), but considering instead the use of a proxy server that requires authentication.
+•Using a proxy: This means not allowing direct external access to your services (e.g, by relying on a DMZ, port forwarding mechanisms, etc), but using instead a proxy server that requires authentication.

-•Relying on authentication: This means ensuring that your services implement a token-based authentication mechanism (such as OAuth or others), so that you restrict unauthenticated access.
+•Relying on authentication: This means ensuring that your services implement a token-based authentication mechanism such as OAuth to block unauthenticated access.

-•Filtering IP addresses: This means configuring the IP addresses employed by Bizagi PaaS as only allowed IP addresses to target your services.
-By having your proxy filter out other IP addresses not explicitly included as approved in the list, you enforce protection of your services.
+•Filtering IP addresses: This means restricting the IP addresses that can target your services to those you have configured in Automation Service.
+By having your proxy filter out IP addresses not explicitly included as approved in the list, you enforce protection of your services.

-•Other assets: This means having assets in place such as IDS, IPS, logging systems, or WAFs, so that you may identity, prevent and mitigate attacks.
+•Other assets: This means having assets such as IDS, IPS, logging systems, or WAFs, in place to identity, prevent and mitigate attacks.

-Using a DMZ on your side is best practice, especially when exposing certain services to applications outside of your network, while still protecting the internal network and its resources.
+Using a DMZ on your side is a best practice, especially when you expose certain services to applications outside of your network, to protect the internal network and its resources.

-Relying on secure protocols to protect transmitted data is also a best practice (such as HTTPS).
+Relying on secure protocols to protect transmitted data, such as HTTPS, is also a best practice.

-Note that per se, Bizagi does NOT require any of the above.
+Note that Bizagi does NOT require any of these measure.

-These are simply listed as common security measures that you may want to consider to harden your services when made accessible from the internet, so that you feel more reassured about mitigating potential vulnerabilities (for your own convenience).
+We list them common security measures that you may want to consider to harden your services when make them accessible from the internet, so you can be confident you have mitigated potential vulnerabilities.

-The following possibilities reflect the multiple features offered by Bizagi for the diverse integration requirements.
+The following possibilities reflect the multiple features offered by Bizagi for a range of integration requirements.

 1. Invoking SOAP web services from Bizagi

-Bizagi features a generic SOAP Web service connector which is easily configured by means of graphical mapping for inputs and outputs (without the need of programming).
+Bizagi features a generic SOAP Web service connector which you can easily configure using graphical mapping of inputs and outputs (without the need of programming).

 Even though this generic Web services connector supports RESTful services, it is recommended for SOAP services.

-This is so because for RESTful services, Bizagi Connectors is featured with support for advanced options not supported by the Web services connector such as the possibility to include headers or use OAuth as described next.
+For RESTful services, Bizagi Connectors offers support for advanced options not supported by the Web services connector, such as including headers or using OAuth (described below).

-For more information about this feature, refer to the Web services connector.
+For more information about this feature, refer to Web services connector.

 2. Invoking RESTful APIs or connecting to other applications from Bizagi

-You may accelerate your implementations by plugging in ready-to-use connectors (or modify and tweak them according to your needs).
+You can accelerate your implementations by plugging in ready-to-use connectors (or modifying and tweaking them according to your needs).

-Such ready-to-use connectors target specific services (e.g, Amazon web services, Google services, Office 365 services, etc).
+Such ready-to-use connectors target specific services (such as Amazon Web Services, Google Services, Office 365 services, and others).

 To choose from a comprehensive set of more than 50 connectors, browse the Connector Xchange.

-Bizagi connectors allow powerful extensibility options regarding integration with any systems or applications.
+Bizagi connectors allow powerful extensibility options to support integration with other systems or applications.

-For those systems or application featuring modern architectures (e.g, services which are cloud-ready, offering a RESTful API), no programming is needed.
+For systems or application featuring modern architectures such as services which are cloud-ready, offering a RESTful API, no programming is needed.

-Alternatively, you may choose to create your own connectors and integrate a third-party API for this purpose, through a Connector Editor.
+You can also choose to create your own connectors and integrate a third-party API for this purpose, through the Connector Editor.